– General Introduction –

 Hellmuth is an active sports fan.
 He particularly loves boxing, baseball, and basketball and is a huge fan of the Golden State Warriors.

 An avid party- and concert-goer, Hellmuth is a fan of electronic music and is accustomed to receiving VIP treatment.
-His Instagram account features pics of him with countless celebrities, including Jay-Z, Steve Aoki, Malin Akerman, Damian Lewis, Tony Hawk, L.A Mayor Garcetti, Mike Tyson, Bill Clinton, Kate Upton, Eva Longoria, Mayweather, and many others, as well as with friends Doug Polk, Daniel Negreanu, Phil Ivey, Daniel Cates, and other poker players.
+His Instagram account features pics of him with countless celebrities, including Jay-Z, Drake, Steve Aoki, Malin Akerman, Damian Lewis, Tony Hawk, L.A Mayor Garcetti, Mike Tyson, Bill Clinton, Kate Upton, Eva Longoria, Mayweather, and many others, as well as with friends Doug Polk, Daniel Negreanu, Phil Ivey, Daniel Cates, and other poker players.

 Phil Hellmuth on Social Media